Ken Weiner, MD, CEDS, FAED

 Senior Clinical Director of Adult Residential and Partial Hospital Services

 Bonnie Brennan has been part of the Eating Recovery Center Team since its inception, playing an instrumental role in the development of the adult programs.
 At Eating Recovery Center, Bonnie directs adult Inpatient, Residential, Partial Hospitalization, Intensive Outpatient and Outpatient levels of care.
 Bonnie is a Licensed Professional Counselor and a Certified Eating Disorders Specialist.
-She is also the Education Committee Chair of the Denver Metro chapter of the International Association of Eating Disorder Professionals and a national and local member of the Association for Contextual Behavior Science.
+She is also the President Elect of the Rocky Mountain Association of Contextual Behavioral Science and an active member of the International Association of Eating Disorder Professionals.
 In addition, Bonnie has a Master’s Degree in Counseling Psychology and Counselor Education with an emphasis on Marriage and Family Therapy from the University of Colorado at Denver.

 Bonnie has worked in a variety of treatment settings, including outpatient private practice, intensive outpatient, residential and inpatient settings.
 Aside from her expertise working with eating disorders, she is an engaging national speaker and educator and is deeply committed to helping lead patients, families and clinicians towards values-directed lives.